South Head General Cemetery: Condition

 As of 12 December 2016, the cemetery is one of the best-preserved and intact old cemeteries in Sydney.
 Headstones in a good state of preservation.
 The monuments are generally in very good condition.
 The South Head Cemetery is still in use, managed by Waverley Council, and this means that some of the landscape design has been compromised.
 Lawn burials cluster in every spare avenue and pathway.

-One of the best-preserved and intact old cemeteries in Sydney.
-Headstones in a good state of preservation.

 Modifications and dates

 1924 wall and gates, 1950s amenities block.

 Further information

 The cemetery is surrounded on three sides by 1- to 2-storey houses.
 On the west, a retirement apartment complex has been constructed on the site formerly occupied by Vaucluse High School.